 Quarryland Men’s Chorus is an established, respected partner in the region’s art scene.
 The Chorus offers two concerts each year and regularly performs at community events across the region.
 Its mixed repertoire of classical, traditional, and contemporary song appeals to a broad audience.
-Catch a glimpse of our history.
+Learn more about our history.

 Mission & Guiding Principles